Schroder scores 30; Thunder top Rockets to even series

+“I always believe we can turn it around,” Schroder said.
+“Just bring a little bit of energy, get stops as a team, take the good shots and we’ll be in good shape.
+We’ve been doing it all season.”

+Chris Paul scored 26 points and Shai Gilgeous-Alexander added 18 points and 12 rebounds for the Thunder, who won despite allowing 23 3-pointers.

 James Harden had 32 points, 15 assists and eight rebounds for Houston.
-Eric Gordon scored 23 points and Danuel House added 21 for the Rockets, who won the first two games of the series.
+Eric Gordon scored 23 points and Danuel House Jr. added 21 for the Rockets.

 Former Thunder star Russell Westbrook sat out for Houston again with a strained right quad.
 The All-Star point guard has not played in the series.